Ethel Idonia Stern1

 M, #205954, b.
 18 March 1859, d.
 16 January 1926

-Sir Thomas David Gibson-Carmichael, 1st and last Baron Carmichael was born on 18 March 1859 at Edinburgh, Midlothian, Scotland.1 He was the son of Reverend Sir William Henry Gibson-Carmichael, 10th Bt. and Eleonora Anne Anderson.1 He married Hon.
-Mary Helen Elizabeth Nugent, daughter of Albert Llewellyn Nugent, 3rd Baron Nugent and Elizabeth Baltazzi, on 1 July 1886 at St. Michael's Church, Chester Square, London, England.1 He died on 16 January 1926 at age 66 at 13 Portman Street, London, England, without issue.1 He was buried on 21 January 1926 at Skirling, Biggar, Lanarkshire, Scotland.1
+Thomas David Gibson-Carmichael, 1st and last Baron Carmichael was born on 18 March 1859 at Edinburgh, Midlothian, ScotlandG.1 He was the son of Rev. Sir William Henry Gibson-Carmichael of Skirling, 10th Bt. and Eleonora Anne Anderson.1 He married Mary Helen Elizabeth Nugent, daughter of Albert Llewellyn Nugent, 3rd Baron Nugent and Elizabeth Baltazzi, on 1 July 1886 at St. Michael's Church, Chester Square, London, EnglandG.1 He died on 16 January 1926 at age 66 at 13 Portman Street, London, EnglandG, without issue.1 He was buried on 21 January 1926 at Skirling, Biggar, Lanarkshire, ScotlandG.1

-Sir Thomas David Gibson-Carmichael, 1st and last Baron Carmichael graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1881 with a Bachelor of Arts (B.A.).1 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1884 with a Master of Arts (M.A.).1 He was Private Secretary to the Secretary for Scotland in 1886.1 He succeeded to the title of 11th Baronet Gibson-Carmichael on 19 December 1891.
-He held the office of Member of Parliament (M.P.)
-(Liberal) for Midlothian between 1895 and 1900.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1908.1 He held the office of Governor of Victoria between 1908 and 1911.1 He was invested as a Knight Grand Commander, Order of the Indian Empire (G.C.I.E.) in 1911.1 He held the office of Governor of Madras between 1911 and 1912.1 He held the office of Governor of Bengal between 1912 and 1917.1 He was created 1st Baron Carmichael, of Skirling, co.
-Peebles [U.K.] on 7 February 1912.1 He was invested as a Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1917.1
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1881 with a Bachelor of Arts (B.A.)1 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1884 with a Master of Arts (M.A.)1 He was Private Secretary to the Secretary for Scotland in 1886.1 He succeeded as the 11th Baronet Gibson, of Keirhill, Midlothian [N.S., 1702] on 19 December 1891.2 He held the office of Member of Parliament (M.P.)
+(Liberal) for Midlothian between 1895 and 1900.1 He held the office of Lord-Lieutenant of Peebles-shire in 1905.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1908.1 He held the office of Governor of Victoria between 1908 and 1911.1 He was appointed Knight Grand Commander, Order of the Indian Empire (G.C.I.E.) in 1911.1 He held the office of Governor of Madras between 1911 and 1912.1 He held the office of Governor of Bengal between 1912 and 1917.1 He was created 1st Baron Carmichael, of Skirling, co.
+Peebles [U.K.] on 7 February 1912.1 He was appointed Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1917.1

 He "was called, as the first Governor of Bengal, to administer a newly-reconstituted province at a time of supreme difficulty.
 He was not—and would not have claimed for himself that he was—one of teh great Indian rulers; but he is remembered there with affection for his natural kindness of heart and the versatility of his interest."1 On his death, his Barony became extinct.1